BecayeSoft/Databricks/README.md

 Select your workspace and click on `Launch Workspace` to open the Databricks workspace.

 ## Create a cluster

+An Azure Databricks cluster is a set of computation resources and configurations on which you run workloads (e.g. machine learning).
+In Azure Databricks, there is a distinction between clusters:
+- All-purpose clusters: to analyze data collaboratively using interactive notebooks
+- Job clusters: to run automated jobs.

 Create a cluster by clicking on `New` > `Clusters` on the left menu, then choose the relevant configuration for your cluster.